Fathom

 Next.js 15, OpenAI (GPT-4o + GPT-4o-mini), Airtable API, Proxycurl, Tavily, Crunchbase API, Zod, Vercel

 Sole engineer at Iterative (early-stage VC fund, SEA & South Asia), building data infrastructure and AI systems for investment operations.
-Founder of Fracxional — AI and data engineering education for enterprises and universities across Asia.
+Runs fracxional for fractional CTO/CPO work and wxrkflows for automation systems and operator training.
 Based in Ho Chi Minh City, Southeast Asia.